Plinko Audit · YEET-PLI

 • Per-brand RTP = sum across buckets of (probability × Yeet-calibrated multiplier).

-• The full math walkthrough is in the math walkthrough we maintain.
+• The full math walkthrough is in the related piece.

 The Yeet plinko mechanic is the canonical Plinko.
 The fairness layer (HMAC-SHA256 byte-per-row peg decisions) is identical to the reference Stake Plinko implementation.
 The fairness reproduction routine works the same way.